- Biological Inventions

 - Asymmetries in commercial information: Limited capacity to dedicate legal resources to check SEP environments.

 - Asymmetries in technical information: Many SMEs do not have the technical expertise in the technology and the standards to verify whether the alleged SEP is valid.

 - Asymmetries of market position: SMEs are often inexperienced in determining FRAND royalty rates in different positions along the same value chain or in other IoT verticals.

-Nesting the world’s second largest telecommunications network makes India an extremely lucrative place from telecommunication participants.
+Nesting the world’s second-largest telecommunications network makes India an extremely lucrative place for telecommunication participants.
 Hence, due to the constant give and take associated with the industry, especially in light of the newly emerging technologies, there is no alternative to framing and maintain regulations.
 The CCI and the Delhi high are constantly making a significant effort to catch up with trends in patent licensing jurisprudence.
-Even though the Delhi High court went against the tide in the complaint filed Ericson against Micromax, it is clear that the authorities in India are applying their own mind to logic to valuating royalties and deciding upon the fate of these companies.
+Even though the Delhi High court went against the tide in the complaint filed by Ericson against Micromax, it is clear that the authorities in India are applying their own mind to logic to valuating royalties and deciding upon the fate of these companies.
 Though the authorities seem to be reacting rather well to jurisprudential trends and regulations, they fail to derive precedents properly from their own judgments.
 Wherein CCI referred to its orders in the Intex and iBall cases, it failed to recognize the orders laid down at the High Court following the CCIs orders.
 Hence, there should be more harmony between the way the CCI and the High Court work on forming their principles and judgments.